nczmoo/dcs100/readme.md

     x create a wah wah portal sound for when you drink a portal and maybe a shimmering effect on the ui x     increase effect of poison
     x change reel add to upgrade
+    x add uarr and duarr for the direction you're going on steps

     checkboxes look weird
     BUG? sound inconsistently playing on mobile?
-    add uarr and duarr for the direction you're going on steps

     SOUND